cansunurdemirkiran/loan-approval-mlops-pipeline/README.md

 # Loan Approval Prediction System

-This repository contains the codebase for a loan approval prediction system.
-It includes data migration, model training, API deployment, model retraining, and API testing components.

 This project is an **end-to-end MLOps pipeline** designed for **loan approval classification** using state-of-the-art machine learning and automation techniques.
 It integrates:
 - **Data Migration** with **PostgreSQL & Docker Compose**
 - **Preprocessing & Model Training** with **scikit-learn**